-The mission of the Ceramic and Glass Industry Foundation (CGIF) is to attract, inspire and train the next generation of ceramic and glass professionals.
+The Ceramic and Glass Industry Foundation (CGIF) was established to attract, inspire and train the next generation of ceramic and glass professionals.

 Materials Science Classroom Kit

 The kit includes most of the items needed to perform the demonstrations and labs.
 Also included is a flash drive that contains an introductory PowerPoint presentation that outlines each lesson, as well as instructional videos for each demonstration.
 The printed Teacher’s Manual provides the scientific concepts, learning objectives, lesson instructions, discussion questions, and student handouts for each demonstration and lab.
 The lesson documents may also be downloaded at no charge from our website.

 The kit was originally designed by The American Ceramic Society’s President’s Council of Student Advisors — college students from the best engineering universities from around the world — to assist teachers with instructing science in an interactive and engaging way.
 In addition, the popular book, The Magic of Ceramics, accompanies the kit and introduces the non-technical reader to the many exciting applications of ceramics while teaching key scientific concepts.

 Student Outreach Events

 The CGIF organized a ceramic and glass exhibitor area at the 2016 USA Science & Engineering Festival in Washington, DC.
 This festival is the country’s only national science festival, developed to increase awareness about the importance of science and to encourage youth to pursue careers in science and engineering.
 The CGIF presented hands-on ceramic and glass materials demonstrations for the 360,000 students, teachers, and parents in attendance.
 The USA Science & Engineering Festival takes place every two years, and we plan to participate in 2018.